-Reference Requirement PRES-42 After submitting an electronic prescription to the NPDS, the system SHALL have the ability to: facilitate the transmission of Evidence of Prescription (including the Token) to an electronic address (e.g. SMS, email), in electronic form; and • print Evidence of Prescription (including the Token) in paper form.
+If the system has the ability to generate an EoP, the system SHALL have the ability to:

+- facilitate the transmission of EoP (including the Token) to an electronic address (e.g. SMS, email), in electronic form; and - print the EoP (including the Token) in paper form.

 Note: requirements PRES-42 and PRES-48 apply only where Evidence of Prescription is to be provided to the Subject of Care (i.e. where the SoC should leave the consultation with a valid prescription).